shulgaalexey/gallery-dotnet-sdk-tizen/TDDWithNUnitXamarin.md

 The TDD allows you to develop and maintain perfect apps.

-However on the next phase of your app life cycle, when it is shipped to you users, yom may instrument it further with continuous monitoring tools.
+However on the next phase of your app life cycle, when it is shipped to you users, you may instrument it further with continuous monitoring tools.
 Read how you can integrate [Mobile Analytics](https://github.com/shulgaalexey/gallery-dotnet-sdk-tizen/blob/master/MobileCenterAnalytics.md) into your Tizen Xamarin App

 To make your Tizen app development and delivery smooth, you may design your process based on Continuous Integration technique.
 Study how can you set up CI for Tizen [here](ContinuousIntegration.md).

-And finally, check out the [Gallery of 3rd Party C# API](https://shulgaalexey.github.io/gallery-dotnet-sdk-tizen/) available for Tizen
+And finally, check out the [Gallery of 3rd Party C# API](https://shulgaalexey.github.io/gallery-dotnet-sdk-tizen/) available for Tizen to discover even more useful APIs and SDKs to apply in your exsiting projects.